 While these comparative assessments of the individual utility of six common implicit measures are useful in and of themselves, the most important aspect of this work is that it provides researchers with a framework with which to assess the precision of their implicit measures.
 This has until now been sorely lacking in the implicit social cognition literature.
-Researchers may now have a sense of how exactly to interpret individual scores on implicit measures.
+Researchers may now have a sense of how precisely estimated individual scores on implicit measures are.
 In the context of D scores in the IAT as highlighted in Table 2, scores of 0 in the IAT can indicate anywhere between moderate negative and moderate positive bias, rather than no bias (as is stated on the Project Implicit website), and it is only at a score of around 0.35 that one can reliably conclude that that individual has a non-zero bias (and even then, this bias may barely differ from zero).

 This work more generally highlights the importance of a detailed focus on measurement within implicit measures research; a need which is echoing throughout psychological science (Flake & Fried, 2020; Hussey & Hughes, 2020).
 Whereas the goal of individual-level prediction has been present in the field of implicit measures for 25 years, directly estimating and measuring this has been neglected.
 Indeed, the disconnection between our stated goals and measurement practices is alarming.
 We hope this can serve as an illustration for other research domains with similar issues; if we aspire to certain goals, we must be able to quantify whether those goals are being achieved.